lvmgeo/GISPython/README.md

 ---------
 ## Configuration & basic usage

-Before using _geopythoncore_ modules in custom geoprocessing scripts, you need to set up your scripting environment:
+Before using _geopythoncore_ modules in custom geoprocessing scripts, you need to set up your scripting environment.

+Here is example or _geopythoncore_ script:
 ```python
 # -*- coding: utf-8 -*-
 """